Rendez-vous Québec Cinéma

 The Rendez-vous Québec Cinéma (formerly known as Rendez-vous du cinéma québécois) is a festival created in 1982 to celebrate the cinematographic production of Quebec, Canada.

 The goal of the festival is to promote the Cinema of Quebec and its makers in order to support its culture and stimulate its industry.
-It occurs in February, formerly coinciding with the ceremony awarding the Prix Iris.
+It previously occurred in February, formerly coinciding with the ceremony awarding the Prix Iris, but in 2025 the organization announced that the event will be moved to April beginning in 2026.

 Although it serves as the premiere venue for some films, it also provides a repeat screening for many films that were already released in the previous year, in order to ensure that the festival and its awards are presenting a thorough and representative portrait of the province's film industry.

 Two editions are offered, one in Montreal and the other one in Quebec City.
 In Montreal, the event takes place at the Cinémathèque québécoise, the NFB Cinema and Cinéma Beaubien.
 In Quebec City, the Musée de la civilisation accommodates the festival.

 In 2018, the Rendez-vous du cinéma québécois (RVCQ) changed its name for the Rendez-vous Québec Cinéma (RVQC), in order to confirm its affiliation with the Québec Cinéma organization, while keeping the same purpose.

+Events held during the festival include Prends ça court, a dedicated gala for short films at which numerous awards are presented.